 The 2019/20 concert season will include performances at the Wigmore Hall (ECMA showcase), Banff Center of the Arts, the Concertgebouw Amsterdam, the Februari Festival in The Hague, the Wiener Musikverein and Konzerthaus, MuTh in Vienna, and concerts throughout Austria in connection with Jeunesses Musicales, as well as for the Italian Jeunesse Musicales with concerts in Bergamo, Milano, Modena and Fermo.

 2019 was a year full of success for the Simply Quartet.
-At the international string quartet competition “Quatuors á Bordeaux” in June 2019, the Simply Quartet was awarded the Grand Prix, which contains a three years world tour arranged by the CLB Management and Künstleragentur Vivace.
+At the international string quartet competition “Quatuors á Bordeaux” in June, the quartet was awarded the Grand Prix, which contains a three years world tour arranged by the CLB Management and Künstleragentur Vivace.
 In October they claimed yet another big achievement, winning the First Prize at the Carl Nielsen International Chamber Music Competition in Copenhagen.